Express yourself and expand your knowledge

 The programme consists of weekly planning sessions under the guidance of a member of staff, short walks on the Sussex Downs to hone your map and compass skills, and the final 4 day camping expedition.
 We allow students to borrow tents and other equipment for the expedition free of charge.

-- 'The way I see it' - Local abstract artist, Abigail Bowen, discusses life after A-levels and how not going to tap-dancing lessons changed everything.
+- 'The way I see it' - Local abstract artist, Abigail Bowen, discusses life after A-levels and how not going to tap-dancing lessons changed everything talks to Visual Arts students.

 Professor Julian Petley, from Brunel University, delivered a guest lecture to second year Law students on Article 8 of the European Convention on Human Rights.
 He covered recent cases on the issue of the right to privacy and press intrusion on such privacy, including the Cliff Richard case and the drone incident at Gatwick Airport.
 The students were engaged in interactive research activities, and also had the opportunity to ask questions about the niche area of human rights law.
 Professor Julian Petley Visit